Why Partnerships Have Buy-Sell Agreements

 An for option retirement planning.
 Get with an advisor willing to explore your vision.
 At retirement, you could name another beneficiary, use the accumulated capital for your personal needs, to fund your retirement, start a new business, or provide for your family.

 Once the agreement is completed, the calm, satisfaction and joy the partners will have is well worth the short term distraction.
-There are choses to be made, types of life insurance to consider, valuations to be determined and papers to sign.
+There are choices to be made, types of life insurance to consider, valuations to be determined and papers to sign.
 Don’t be distracted with worry about a future financial event.
-Speak with your peers, start the discussions now, and find knowledgeable qualified independent insurance agent, a trusted advisor to secure a meaningful agreement.
+Speak with your peers, start the discussions now, and find a knowledgeable qualified independent insurance agent, a trusted advisor to secure a meaningful agreement.